Hell of a Life (Kanye West song)

-"Hell of a Life" is a song by American hip hop recording artist Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
+"Hell of a Life" is a song by the American rapper Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
 The song was produced by West, Mike Caren, No I.D. and Mike Dean.
 The song features a number of samples and contains backing vocals by Teyana Taylor, signed to West's G.O.O.D.
 Music label.
 The song features a production style with influence from rock and heavy metal music, and is notably bombastic and aggressive in nature.
 The song expresses a narrative about West marrying a pornographic film actress and the traumatic events that follow.
-It employs highly sexual, nightmarish imagery, and was inspired by West's relationship with model Amber Rose among other real-life events.
+It employs highly sexual, nightmarish imagery and was inspired by West's relationship with model Amber Rose, among other real-life events.

-Upon the release of My Beautiful Dark Twisted Fantasy, the song received mostly positive reviews from music critics who noted the song for its sexual subject matter, praising the performance provided by West and the aesthetically pleasing imagery created by the song.
-Commercially, the song charted on the South Korean Gaon Chart at position 57, and was certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.The song was featured during West's Coachella Music Festival setlist and briefly appeared in his short film Runaway, during a dinner sequence.
+"Hell of a Life" was later certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the US.
+In reviews of My Beautiful Dark Twisted Fantasy, the song garnered critical acclaim, who noted the song for its sexual subject matter and praising the performance provided by West and the aesthetically pleasing imagery created by the song.
+The song was featured in multiple festivals where West performed in 2011 and 2012, and briefly appeared in his short film Runaway, during a dinner sequence.

 Background

+"Hell of a Life" lyrically draws from West's former relationship with Amber Rose.

-"Hell of a Life" was recorded in Oahu, Hawaii, along with the majority of My Beautiful Dark Twisted Fantasy.
-Kanye West had faced various media controversies and expressed a desire to record his next album in a reclusive manner, straying away from collaborating with artists he didn't consider himself personally familiar with.
-The track takes inspiration from "Iron Man", a song first recorded by British heavy metal band Black Sabbath from their second studio album Paranoid, which is also sampled on the song.
-Another source of music influence that the track drew from was Kraftwerk, an influential electronic music project from the 1970s.
+"Hell of a Life" was recorded at Avex Recording Studios in Honolulu, Hawaii, along with the majority of My Beautiful Dark Twisted Fantasy.
+It was also mixed at Electric Lady and Platinum Sound Recording in New York City, with additional recording taking place at the former location.
+West had faced various media controversies and expressed a desire to record his next album in a reclusive manner, straying away from collaborating with artists he didn't consider himself personally familiar with.

+The track takes inspiration from "Iron Man", a song first recorded by British heavy metal band Black Sabbath from their second studio album Paranoid, which is also sampled in the song.
+Another source of musical influence that the track drew from was Kraftwerk, an influential electronic music project from the 1970s.
 G.O.O.D.
 Music artist Teyana Taylor contributes backing vocals to the song, primarily within the last minute of the track.

 Lyrically the song draws from West's relationship with model Amber Rose.
 West had first gotten into contact with Rose in 2008 and developed a romantic relationship with her.
 The couple had a dramatic break-up in 2010, due to allegations of adultery.
 The song is unique among songs featured on My Beautiful Dark Twisted Fantasy as it is the only song on the album featuring vocals solely provided by West, who chose to otherwise collaborate extensively on the project.